-MM Media Solutions LLC Florida, SWN Media LLC Florida, Clear Cut Media LLC Texas and their affiliates and control persons (the “Publisher”) are in the business of publishing favorable information and/or advertisements (the “Information”) about the securities of publicly traded companies (each an “Issuer” or collectively the “Issuers”) in exchange for compensation (the “Campaigns”).
+SWN Media LLC (Florida), TD Media LLC (Texas) and their affiliates and control persons (the “Publisher”) are in the business of publishing favorable information and/or advertisements (the “Information”) about the securities of publicly traded companies (each an “Issuer” or collectively the “Issuers”) in exchange for compensation (the “Campaigns”).
 Persons receiving the Information are referred to as the “Recipients.”
 The person or entity paying the Publisher for the Campaign is referred to herein as the “Paying Party”.
 The Paying Party may be an Issuer, an affiliated or non-affiliate shareholder of an Issuer or another person hired by the Issuer or an affiliate or non-affiliate shareholder of the Issuer.
 The nature and amount of compensation paid to the Publisher for the Campaign and creating and/or publishing the Information about each Issuer is set forth below under the heading captioned, “Compensation”.

 If you clicked on a link to this page, then this Disclaimer is applicable to the Information you received or will receive about the Issuers mentioned under the heading “COMPENSATION” at the bottom of this Disclaimer.

 The Publisher may use various types of media (the “Media”) to disseminate the Information, at its discretion without notice to Recipients.
 The Information may be published on and/or through any or all the non-exclusive methods below: